 Two years ago, Sara was diagnosed with Alzheimer’s and decided to give my neurotic poem back to me, before she forgot.
 Like her memory, it is pricked full of holes.

 My Grade 4 English teacher Mrs. Ashkenazy was my patron of primary school.
 With her gentle, toothy smile and checkered slacks, she was the first person who totally got I was a writer and told me so.
 She gave me permission and a mantra I will boil down – to encourage all you bursting writers out there to find your own voice:

 In my earliest work of short fiction; the protagonist was Windy… the wind.
 Every Friday night, she would blow through the hollow of an ancient tree to see her grandmother (a Jewish squirrel), for some forever love and ass-whupping chicken soup.
 Windy’s boyfriend was Stormy.
 I somehow intuited the hard rock in romance because as I teetered theatrically on the edge of 9, what I didn’t know for sure, I made up.

 Because I was born a writer.
 I don’t know or care why I am so cursed and so blessed.
-Writing can be lonely, but truth to tell, I wake up every day to the sound of human voices laughing, crying, whispering, shouting; filling my heart and rushing my brain.
-I am never alone.
+Writing can be lonely, but truth to tell, I wake up every day to the sound of human voices laughing, crying, whispering, shouting, filling my heart and rushing my brain.
+In other words, I am never alone.

 *Who writes with a pencil these days?
 Fran Leibowitz once said that writing is the process of slowing down your thoughts, so using the archaic tool might force the issue.
 Try it if you’re blocked!